mdwelker10/discord-bot-aigis/README-AI.md

 - Gekkoukan

 When Aigis has free will, she can also be more likely to respond to a message if it is from a user a list of her "favorite people".
 If you would like to be added to this list, join the [support server](https://discord.gg/CQyQYXBtca) and create a forum in `questions` with the tag `Favorite Request`.
-- I will only do this for the main Aigis shape (the one that has my custom commands).

 If you are in a server that has Aigis, and do not want her to respond to your messages, do the same but use the tag `Ignore Request`.
 This is only for her Shape functionality and will not impact your ability to use her custom commands documented [here](https://github.com/mdwelker10/discord-bot-aigis/blob/main/README.md).
-- I will only do this for the main Aigis shape (the one that has my custom commands).

 Aigis does not have DM functionality at the moment, and there are no plans to introduce it.
-- The version of Aigis that only has Shape functionality has DM functionality enabled.

 Aigis is programmed to use the last 15 messages as context when generating a response.
 This might increase, but I have found that Shapes will try to respond to multiple messages in a single message and it can become long, awkward, and look very LLM generated.
 She is also programmed to take in (at most) 8 memories into context, and is very likely to recall memories.
 Aigis' memories are isolated at the server level, and I have no plans to change this.

 ### Using Shape Commands
 Because Aigis has custom commands that I have programmed and am hosting, she cannot register the slash-commands that shapes normally have.
 To get around this, ping Aigis and state the command rather than using the command normally.
 - For example: Instead of `/wack` use `@Aigis wack`
-- If you are using the version of Aigis that does not have my custom commands then you can use slash commands as normal.
-At least that should be the case, but at the time of writing they are not showing up and I do not know why.

 The following commands are most useful, but you can find a list of all commands [here](https://wiki.shapes.inc/shape-essentials/talk-with-your-shape/commands)
 - `activate` - Activate Aigis in a channel/thread so she will respond to every message.
 Since Aigis is not a roleplay bot I do not see much use for this, but it is available.
 Admin only command.